gustavochm/phasepy/docs/source/equilibrium/phasepy.multiflash.rst

 Binary mixtures
 ***************

 For degrees of freedom's restriction, a systems of equations has to be solved for three phase equilibrium of binary mixtures.
 In the following code block a example of how to do it it is shown.

->>> from phasepy import component, mixture, virialgama, unifac
+>>> from phasepy import component, mixture, virialgama
 >>> from phasepy.equilibrium import vlleb
 >>> mix = mixture(water, mtbe)
 >>> mix.unifac()
->>> model = virialgama(mix, actmodel = unifac)
+>>> model = virialgama(mix, actmodel = 'unifac')
 >>> P = 1.01 #bar
 >>> #initial guess
 >>> T0 = 320 #K